rsdoiel/rsdoiel.github.io/blog/2017/10/20/node-npm-electron.md

 several Raspberry Pi 3s as well as my x86 Ubuntu Linux laptop.

 I have not gotten Electron up on my Pine64 Pinebook or Raspberry Pi's yet.
-It get errors from NPM log suggesting that it is expecting an x86 architecture.
+`npm install` outputs errors suggesting that it is expecting an x86 architecture.